 The Instant Pot DUO Plus 9-in-1 is the big sibling of the Editors' Choice Award winning Instant Pot DUO60, which is the pressure cooker that we would recommend to most people.
 So what extras do you get with the Plus 9-in1?
 A few additional cooking presets (namely cake, egg, and sterilize) and a slightly nicer looking LCD screen.
 And that's pretty much it, otherwise these machines are basically identical.
 So is it worth the upgrade?
-Well, if those few extra presets and a slightly more streamlined screen are worth $30 to you, then go for it!
-Otherwise, we would generally suggest saving the $30 and going with the DUO60.
+Well, if those few extra presets and a slightly more streamlined screen are worth spending a bit more to you, then go for it!
+Otherwise, we would generally suggest saving the extra money and going with the DUO60.

 Instant Pot DUO Plus 9-in-1 Review

 Pros: User friendly, easy to clean, large LCD screen